brandonscript/bootstrap-brandy/README.md

 - Elements are kept in `/markup/elements`.
 - Patterns (custom controls and objects you implement) are kept in `/markup/patterns`.

-If you want to change these or add to them, you will need to modify server.js for the time being.
+If you want to change these or add to them, you will need to modify the `fileDirectories` array server.js (for the time being).

 ### 7. Custom usage details and documentation
 To add documentation for an element, create a new .html file with the applicable subfolder inside the `/usage` directory.